JeffDCorbett/100-days-of-code/log.md

 **Thoughts**: This feels more like a project and I definitely got into it.
 I've been working on this for nearly 3 hours and I can tell that I will be anxious to get back to it.

 I'm not following the example exactly...
 Currently, the example has all of the css code in the html file, but I broke it out into its own file.
 The structure makes more sense to me and it's easier to keep track of what's going on in the html.

+### Day 14: April 29, 2021

+**Today's Progress**: I coded for about 3 hours again today and made great strides on my Battleship game.
+At this point it can be played, but there are some things to work out yet.

+- many updates to battleship.js

+**Thoughts**: I gave serious consideration to giving up on JavaScript and going back to Python and I decided that I'm going to work through the rest of this book.
+I'm not a big fan of JS at this point, but maybe something will change before the end.
+Also, I'm sure there will be times that I'm going to have to do some level of JS in my projects so might as well continue on and learn what I can of it.